Carnegie Mellon University

 • Kidsburgh — Online community with articles, information, guides and resources for family-friendly events and activities in Pittsburgh

-• Pittsburgh Parent — Magazine that covers topics related to family life, parenting, and events for children; with directories on child care programs and summer camps
+• Pittsburgh Parent — Covers topics related to family life, events for children, and directories on child care programs and summer camps

 • Pittsburgh Toy Lending Library — Allows families to borrow toys at no cost and offers an indoor play space and art room

-• The Alliance for Infants and Toddlers — This agency provides early intervention service coordination for children with developmental concerns.
+• The Alliance for Infants and Toddlers — Early intervention service coordination for children with developmental concerns

-• The PEAL Center — Provides resources for families of children with disabilities and special healthcare needs.
+• The PEAL Center — Resources for families of children with disabilities and special healthcare needs

-• Matilda H. Theiss Child Development Center — Through UPMC Western Psychiatric Hospital, this center offers support for early childhood mental health.
+• Matilda H. Theiss Child Development Center — Offers support for early childhood mental health through UPMC Western Psychiatric Hospital

-• Allegheny Intermediate Unit — This agency provides special education and support services to local schools in addition to programming and education for families.
+• Allegheny Intermediate Unit — Provides special education and support services to local schools in addition to programming and education for families

-• The Children's Institute — The Children’s Institute of Pittsburgh is the leader in innovative and integrated health care, education, and social services for children and youth with special health care needs.
+• The Children's Institute — The leader in innovative and integrated health care, education and social services for children and youth with special health care needs.

-• TEIS Early Intervention — TEIS provides early intervention services for children ages 0–3, including physical therapy, occupational therapy, speech therapy, developmental therapy and/or nutrition services.
+• TEIS Early Intervention — Early intervention services for children ages 0–3, including physical therapy, occupational therapy, speech therapy, developmental therapy and nutrition services

 • Care for Business — Eligible employees and graduate students receive a free premium membership to Care.com, where they can search provider profiles or post jobs.
-The program also provides access to emergency backup care options at a subsidized rate to cover unexpected gaps in care for children and adults.
-Specialists are available to help families looking to hire in-home caregivers, which can make the process of hiring a caregiver much simpler.
-The program also includes the LifeMart discount program, which provides discounts on a variety of products and services including child care.
+The program also provides emergency backup care options at a subsidized rate.
+Specialists can help families identify in-home caregivers.
+Also includes the LifeMart discount program.

 CMU-Provided Benefits and Resources